-'Can you be trusted?': Bridges' exchange with iwi chair who says new rule 'smacks of discrimination'
+Covid 19 coronavirus: Bridges' exchange with iwi leader who says marae rule 'smacks of discrimination'

 He said there would be social distancing, there would be sanitisation and in some cases there would be one-day tangi.

-The limit of 10 people was "ludicrous", Papa said.
+The limit of 10 people for a tangi was "ludicrous", Papa said.

 "Quite frankly, there are some catchphrases that we should have our tangi at the pub because you're allowed 100 people there.
 We should have it at a mall because you're allowed more people there, and you're allowed to have a kai.
 But for our marae, the restrictions are such that it makes it impossible for us to employ our tikanga.